 In time the class became poorly attended.
-Most where there in the beginning to hear how the master of Wall Street spun his magical web of deceit and duplicity and to at least mention sometime in the future they attended his class.
+Most were there, in the beginning, to hear how the master of Wall Street spun his magical web of deceit and duplicity and to at least mention sometime in the future they attended his class.

 Boynton collected the papers.
 He stood at the lectern and cleared his throat as he arranged them.
 He read the possession and name one after one.
 “Computer, Allison Trumbull; Photo box, William Grabowski; Jewelry box, Megan Hanthorn, Checkbook, Burton Henshel – and so it went on as each student nervously awaited their paper to be read.

 Emerson knew when he got to his paper.
 Boynton sat it aside and continued reading the others.